- What Does A Long-haired Dachshund Look Like?

 Brief History/Origin Long Haired Dachshund

 It is common knowledge that in order to have a long-haired Dachshund, the Dachshund was cross-bred with some type of long-haired dog.
 The common belief is that it was a small spaniel that was used to introduce the long-haired gene into the Dachshund breed.

 Breeders who liked these long-haired versions of the Dachshund began producing a specific type, one that looked very much like a Doxie but with longer hair.
 The spaniel temperament does come through and you get a little bit different personality from the short-haired and wire-haired variety.

 Long-haired Dachshund Temperament

-That being said, a true long-haired, meaning a Dachshund that has two long-haired parents, will have a somewhat different demeanor than the shorthair and even the wirehair Doxie.
-A Dachshund that only has one parent that is a long-haired or even comes from two shorthair Dachshunds will have a slightly different temperament.
+That being said, a true long-haired, meaning a Dachshund that has two long-haired parents, will have a somewhat different demeanor than the short-haired and even the wire-haired Doxie.
+A Dachshund that only has one parent that is long-haired or even comes from two short-haired Dachshunds will have a slightly different temperament.

-A long-haired Dachshund that is not from two long-haired parents can be more like their shorthair or wirehair parent so it is important to know parentage of your Dachshund to be able to gauge how they will be in temperament and personality as an adult.
+A long-haired Dachshund that is not from two long-haired parents can be more like their short-haired or wirehair parent so it is important to know the parentage of your Dachshund to be able to gauge how they will be in temperament and personality as an adult.